martian-lang/martian-docs/content/writing-pipelines/index.md

 ## Formatting Code

-Martian includes a canonical code formatting utility called `mrf`.
+Martian includes a canonical code formatting utility called `mro format`.
 It parses your MRO code into its abstract syntax tree and re-emits the code with canonical whitespace.
 In particular, `mro format` performs intelligent column-wise alignment of parameter fields so that this: